mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Oh I think you'll find I can be very distracting."

 "Anyone can be distracting.
-You're a senator.
+You're a fidelant.
 Why not use that to get me in?"

 "The power of law lies in its enforcement.
 And trust me when I say these guards know enforcement.
 Not even I can wrest them from their duty to the law."